J. Erik Jonsson Central Library

-The J. Erik Jonsson Central Library is the Main Library Branch of the Dallas Public Library system.
+The J. Erik Jonsson Central Library is the main library of the Dallas Public Library system.
 It is located at 1515 Young Street in the Government District of downtown Dallas, Texas, directly across from Dallas City Hall.

 About

 The structure was built to replace the Old Dallas Central Library.
 The new structure consists of ten stories, eight stories above ground floor and two below ground floor, designed in the modernist architectural style.
 The design of the nearby Dallas City Hall inspired the design of the library – the library's upper floors are oriented away from Young Street while (symmetrically) the upper floors of City Hall are oriented toward Marilla Street (an open area between Young and Marilla Streets separates the buildings).

-It was named for J. Erik Jonsson, a founder of Texas Instruments and mayor of Dallas, and long-time sympathetic supporter and patron of the library system.
+It was named for J. Erik Jonsson, a founder of Texas Instruments and former mayor of Dallas and long-time supporter and patron of the library system.
 He also led the ten-year drive to raise private funds that allowed the construction of a state-of-the-art main library.

-During the 2000s the library embarked on a long-range renovation program which will reorganize each floor's layout, update interior finishes, repair maintenance issues and overall create a more inviting experience.
+During the 2000s the library embarked on a long-range renovation program which updated interior finishes, repaired maintenance issues and created an overall more inviting experience.